 FUNCTION: construct, improve, maintain, operate and finance sewer systems and sewage treatment facilities.

-Historical Architectural Review Board is an inter-municipal board with 3 members with 4 year terms.
-Meets the 2nd Wednesday of February, April, June, August, October and December and at the call of the chairman as needed.
+Historical Architectural Review Board is an inter-municipal board that meets monthly on the 2nd Wednesday and at the call of the chairman as needed.

 FUNCTION: advise Council on the issuing of certificates of appropriateness for properties in the Historic District